-11 A CD may be issued only to an employee (other than an SGE), an employee's spouse or minor child, or a trustee holding property in a trust in which one of these individuals has a beneficial interest in principal or income.
+A CD may be issued only to an employee (other than an SGE), an employee's spouse or minor child, or a trustee holding property in a trust in which one of these individuals has a beneficial interest in principal or income.
 See 5 C.F.R.
-The version of the National Defense Authorization Act § 1003. for Fiscal Year 2002 that was originally passed by the House in 2001 (S. 1438) included, in its amendments to 5 U.S.C. § 3374(c)(2), the authority to issue certificates of divestiture See 147 Cong.
+The version of the National Defense Authorization Act for Fiscal Year 2002 that was originally passed by the House in (S. 1438) included, in its amendments to 5 U.S.C. § 3374(c)(2), the authority to issue certificates of divestiture to IPA detailees.
+See 147 Cong.
 Rec.
-H7072 (October 17, 2001). to IPA detailees.
-This provision, however, was removed from the bill that ultimately passed both houses and became law.
+H7072 (October 17, 2001).
+This provision, however, was removed from the bill ultimately passed both houses and became law.
 See National Defense Authorization Act for Fiscal Year 2002, Pub.
-L. No. 101sec.
+L. No. 107sec.
 1117, December 28, 2001; H. Conf.
-Rep. 333, 107, 107th Cong., 1st Sess., December 12, 2001, 2001 U.S.C.C.A.N.
+Rep. 107-333, 107thCong., 1st Sess., December 12, 2001, 2001 U.S.C.C.A.N.
 1021, 1139.

-Post-Employment Restrictions: C. The criminal postemployment statute, 18 U.S.C. § 207, imposes a number of different restrictions on the activities of former Federal Government employees.
-They include: (1) the lifetime prohibition on representing others in connection with the same particular matter involving specific parties in which the former employee participated personally and substantially, 18 U.S.C.
-207(a)(1); (2) the two-year prohibition on representing others in connection with the same particular matter involving specific parties that was pending under the employee's official responsibility during the last year of Government employment, 18 U.S.C. § 207(a)(2); (3) the one-year prohibition on representing, aiding, or advising others about certain ongoing trade or treaty negotiations on the basis of certain nonpublic information, 18 U.S.C. § 207(b); (4) the "one year cooling off that prohibits a former "senior employee" from period" representing anyone before his former agency or department in connection with any matter for one year after terminating his senior position, 18 U.S.C. § 207(c); and (5) the restriction on certain post-employment activities with foreign entities, 18 U.S.C. § 207(f).
-Generally, all of these provisions apply to IPA detailees.12 Section 207(a)(1), for example, would prohibit a former IPA detailee from negotiating the terms of a grant application, on behalf of any institution or organization, if he participated personally and substantially in evaluating applications for the grant during his Federal detail.13
+trade or treaty negotiations on the basis of certain nonpublic information, 18 U.S.C. § 207(b); (4) the "one year cooling off that prohibits a former "senior employee" from representing anyone before his former agency or department in connection with any matter for one year after terminating his senior position, 18 U.S.C. § 207(c); and (5) the restriction on certain post-employment activities with foreign 18 U.S.C. § 207(f).
+Generally, all of these provisions apply to IPA detailees.
+12 Section 207(a)(1), for example, would prohibit a former IPA detailee from negotiating the terms of a grant application, on behalf of any institution or organization, if he participated personally and substantially in evaluating applications for the grant during his Federal detail. $^{13}$

 Section 207(c) also may apply to an individual serving as a senior employee pursuant to the IPA.
-Based on advice that OGE has received from the Office of Legal Counsel (OLC), such individual is considered a senior employee if his total pay, from both Federal and non-Federal sources, is equal to or greater than 86.5 percent of the rate of basic pay payable for level II of the Executive Schedule (excluding Federal reimbursement of a non-Federal employee's share of non-salary benefits) and either: (1) the individual served in a Federal position ordinarily compensated at this rate; (2) the individual's non-Federal employer received Federal reimbursement in an amount equal to or greater than this rate; or (3) the individual received a direct Federal payment pursuant to 5 U.S.C. § 3374(c)(1) that, when added to the salary that he received from his non-Federal employer, totals an amount equal to or greater than this rate.
+Based on advice that OGE has received from the Office of Legal Counsel (OLC), individual is considered a senior employee if his total pay, from both Federal and non-Federal sources, is equal to or greater than 86.5 percent of the rate of basic pay payable for the Executive Schedule (excluding ΙI of reimbursement of a non-Federal employee's share of non-salary benefits) and either: (1) the individual served in a Federal position ordinarily compensated at this rate; (2) individual's non-Federal employer received Federal reimbursement in an amount equal to or greater than this rate; or (3) the individual received a direct Federal payment pursuant 5 U.S.C. § 3374(c)(1) that, when added to the salary that he received from his non-Federal employer, totals an amount equal to or greater than this rate.

-$^{^{12}}$ As noted above, the IPA specifically provides that an individual serving on detail to a Federal agency "is deemed an employee of the agency for purposes of . . .
+As noted above, the IPA specifically provides that an individual serving on detail to a Federal agency "is deemed an employee of the agency for purposes of . . .
 203, 205, 207, 208, and 209 . . . of title 18."
 5 U.S.C. § 3374(c)(2).

-13 Additionally, because the Procurement Integrity Act, 41 U.S.C. § 423, also applies to IPA detailees, a former detailee who is a "covered official" would be prohibited from accepting compensation from a contractor, for one year from the detailee's last involvement in specific contract actions, on a contract of \$10 million or more.
+Additionally, because the Procurement Integrity Act, 41 U.S.C. § 423, also applies to IPA detailees, a former detailee who is a "covered official" would be prohibited from accepting compensation from a contractor, for one year from the detailee's last involvement in specific contract actions, on a contract of \$10 million or more.